typelevel/typelevel.github.com/posts/2019-01-30-cats-ecosystem-community-survey-results.md

 ![2](/img/media/2018-survey/JjK3muU.png)

 #### Our read:
 83% of users gave the 4+ ratings on the welcomeness of the community.
 This is a promising sign.
-We should aim for having more 5 ratings (currently at 42.5%) and less 3- ones.
+We should aim for having more 5 ratings (currently at 42.5%) and fewer 3- ones.

 <br /><br /><br />
 ### Q: How can we be more welcoming?

 #### Responses summary:
-We received 92 responses on this free form question.
-The vast majority, 90+%, of them suggested that more documentation, tutorial, and real-world examples will help them feel more welcome.
-Some of them suggested that the learning curve could be less intimidating to them if there are more introductory resources.
+We received 92 responses on this free-form question.
+The vast majority, 90+%, of them suggested that more documentation, tutorials, and real-world examples would help them feel more welcome.
+Some of them suggested that the learning curve could be less intimidating to them if there were more introductory resources.

 #### Our read: